Life Insurance for Foreign Nationals: Buyer’s Guide (Quotes Comparison & More)

 Watch the below video for a brief overview of term life insurance.

-Whole life insurance provides permanent coverage for as long as you live.
+Permanent life insurance (aka Whole Life) provides permanent coverage for as long as you live.

 For example, when considering the best life insurance for a 30-year-old man who buys a $250,000, 20-year term policy, that coverage ends at age 50.
 If he dies any time before 50, the insurer pays his beneficiary $250,000.
 If he dies any time after, the insurer doesn’t pay anything.